-Cinnamon oven baked donuts – these gluten free donuts made with buckwheat flour as so much healthier than their fried counterpart and delicious too.
+Gluten free donuts recipe made with buckwheat flour with a hint of cinnamon it as so much healthier than their fried counterpart and delicious too.

 I still can’t believe it myself, donuts are a favourite past time treat of mine.

 There was a short period of time in my life where I would habitually nibble on donuts, it was quite embarrassing when I think about it.